Medication Summary

 Metronidazole (Flagyl)

 Component of drug combination therapy that effectively treats duodenal ulcer or gastric ulcer associated with H pylori infection.
 Active against various anaerobic bacteria and protozoa.
 Appears to be absorbed into cells.
-Intermediate-metabolized compounds formed bind DNA and inhibit protein synthesis, causing cell death.
+Intermediate-metabolized compounds are formed which bind DNA and inhibit protein synthesis, causing cell death.

 Antibiotics and other agents are used as adjuvants to treat duodenal ulcer disease associated with H pylori.